calabozo/calabozo.github.com/statistics/tests.md

 ## two-way ANOVA

 The [two-way ANOVA](https://en.wikipedia.org/wiki/Two-way_analysis_of_variance) is an extension of the [one-way ANOVA](#one-way ANOVA) where there are two variables (factors) which interact with the data.
-In this case the data is given in a matrix form where cell will have the samples corresponding to the two dependent factors, one given by the row number and other for the column number.
+In this case the data is given in a matrix form where each cell will have the samples corresponding to the two dependent factors, one given by the row number and other for the column number.

 These hypothesis try to fit the data to the following model: $$y_{i}=\beta_0+\beta_1x_{i1}+\beta_2x_{i2}+\beta_3x_{i1}x_{i2}+\varepsilon_{i}=\widehat{y_i}+\varepsilon_{i}$$